top of page

 Let's ask the question.

-What will you have more of when your dog is trained the way you want?
-More...
+Which will you have more of, when your dog is trained the way you want?

 Family on floor with their dog